Noise pollution in Cities Skylines

 To achieve this the system will calculate the density of tree in an area and create heat map based on that data.
 Places that have higher concentration of tree will have more pronounced effect.

-So if you build a lot of trees around high source of noise then will be everything ok.
-As I mention above with roads.
-Trees reduce noise.
-On image bellow you could see efficiency one part of highway has sound barriers which remove all noise pollution and part with trees doesn’t works much better than part without trees.
+So if you build a lot of trees around high sources of noise, everything will be ok.
+As I mentioned above with roads, trees reduce the noise.
+In the image below you can see that one part of highway has sound barriers (these remove all noise pollution) and the other part with trees doesn’t work much better than the part without trees.

 Martin